MikhailKuklin/data-pipeline-COVID19-monitoring/README.md

 Dashboard is available [here](https://lookerstudio.google.com/reporting/3aab8da6-770b-4877-96e1-e7db7f652e48).
 Note that it will not be update after April 2023.

-Detailed description of the project without too deep focus on the tools is given in [the post on my personal page](https://mikhailkuklin.wordpress.com/data-pipeline-for-covid-19-data-dashboarding/) giving .
+Detailed description of the project without too deep focus on the tools is given in [the post on my personal page](https://mikhailkuklin.wordpress.com/data-pipeline-for-covid-19-data-dashboarding/).

 ![Dashboard](images/covid19.gif)
 ![Dashboard - 7 last days](images/covid19_dashboard2.png)